Valgus alignment of feet in children. Flat valgus foot deformity - we are looking for a good orthopedist. How to diagnose hallux valgus in a child

 • development of endocrine diseases

-IMPORTANT: if the disease is not caused by heredity, it is necessary to monitor the condition of your baby's legs while moving.
-Attentive attitude will avoid the occurrence of foot deformity, because. on early stages it can be cured without surgery.
+IMPORTANT: if the disease is not caused by heredity, you need to monitor the condition of your baby’s feet while moving.
+Careful attention will help to avoid the occurrence of foot deformities, because on early stages it can be cured without surgery.

-Massage as a treatment for hallux valgus in children
+Massage as a method of treating hallux valgus in children

-With valgus disease of the feet, one of the important points of treatment is massage, especially for young children (up to 2 years old).
-It strengthens the muscles of the feet, relieves tension in the legs, gives the muscles tone and normalizes the blood circulation of the ligaments and bones, thereby improving nutrition, normalizing the growth and development of the lower extremities. master correct technique massage on your own is difficult, but possible, when taking a course from a specialist.
-However, it is still recommended to use professional doctor, because treatment is carried out in combination with other muscles of the body: back, lumbosacral region, buttocks, inner and outer thighs, knee and ankle joints, as well as the Achilles tendon.
+For hallux valgus, one of the important points of treatment is massage, especially for young children (up to 2 years).
+It strengthens the muscles of the feet, relieves tension in the legs, gives muscle tone and normalizes blood circulation to the ligaments and bones, thereby improving nutrition, normalizing the growth and development of the lower extremities.
+Master correct technique Massage on your own is difficult, but it is possible if you take a course from a specialist.
+But it is still recommended to get help professional doctor, because treatment is carried out in combination with other muscles of the body: the back, lumbosacral region, buttocks, inner and outer thighs, knee and ankle joints, as well as the Achilles tendon.

 Light daily massage up to 2 years:

-• Lay your baby tummy down on a changing table or massage table with their feet on the edge.
+• Place the baby tummy down on a changing or massage table, with his feet on the edge

-• place a cushion under the shins in the form of a roller
+• place a cushion in the shape of a cushion under your shins

-• start the massage with light strokes of the back along the spine from the belt to the neck, along the sides of the back towards armpits and finish by rubbing with your fingertips
+• start the massage with light stroking of the back along the spine from the waist to the neck, on the sides of the back towards armpits and finish by rubbing with your fingertips

-• then stroke, rub and knead the area of the buttocks in a circular motion.
-Clap and pet
+• then stroke, rub and knead the buttock area in a circular motion.
+Clap and pat

-• then go to the legs: stroke each whole, then the hips from the dimple up and out.
+• then move on to the legs: stroke each one entirely, then the thighs from the dimple up and out.
 Apply a percussive “chopping” technique with several fingers and stroke

 • roast the skin

-IMPORTANT: do massage in the morning and evening for 10-15 minutes and do not be afraid that you will not succeed.
+IMPORTANT: massage morning and evening for 10-15 minutes and don’t be afraid that you won’t succeed.
 Below is a detailed video course

-As a result of foot deformity, it is important for the child to choose the right comfortable shoes that:
+As a result of foot deformation, it is important for the child to choose the right comfortable shoes that:

-• has a soft rubber sole and Thomas heel
+• has a soft rubberized sole and Thomas heel

-Such shoes relieve unnecessary stress from the muscles, support the foot in the right position and form the correct gait.
+Such shoes remove unnecessary stress from the muscles, support the foot in the desired position and form the correct gait.

 Orthopedic shoes must be new, of high quality and for all seasons.
 It is advisable to buy it in specialized stores and orthopedic salons.

-IMPORTANT: you need to wear orthopedic shoes for a certain time, because. constant wear will lead to atrophy of the leg muscles.
-How much it is supposed to be worn will be determined by the doctor, depending on the degree of deformity of the foot and the age of the child.
+IMPORTANT: you need to wear orthopedic shoes for a certain time, because...
+Constant wear will lead to atrophy of the leg muscles.
+The doctor will determine how long you should wear it, depending on the degree of foot deformity and the age of the child.

 To strengthen the muscles of the feet and maintain the flexibility of their joints, there are simple exercises that a child can easily do at home.

-Exercise #1: take small items, such as pencils, and scatter them on the floor.
-Ask your child to pick them up with their toes.
+Exercise No. 1: Take small objects, such as pencils, and scatter them on the floor.
+Ask your baby to collect them using his toes.

-Exercise #2: put the child on a chair, put the ball in front of him and put his feet on it.
-Let him, pressing on the ball, roll it (instead of the ball, you can use an old abacus or a massage mat).
+Exercise #2: sit your child on a chair, place a ball in front of him and place his feet on it.
+Let him roll it while pressing on the ball (you can use an old abacus or a massage mat instead of a ball).

-Exercise #3: do squats with your child, so that the feet do not come off the floor
+Exercise No. 3: do squats with your child, so that the feet do not leave the floor

-Exercise #4: put the child "in Turkish" and ask him to stand up, with this rise, the support will be directed to the outer edge of the foot (as it should be).
+Exercise #4: sit the child “Turkish style” and ask him to stand up; with this rise, the support will be directed to the outer edge of the foot (as it should be).
 Alternate legs, repeat 4-6 times.

-Exercise #5: pour warm water (34-36 degrees) into the bathroom, pour pebbles into it and lower the child.
+Exercise #5: pour warm water (34-36 degrees) into the bathtub, add pebbles there and lower the child.
 The water level should be just above his ankle.
-Hold the child, let him be like.
+Hold the child and let him walk.

-IMPORTANT: exercises should be done without gross manipulation, they should be easy and useful.
+IMPORTANT: exercises should be done without rough manipulations, they should be easy and useful.

 • Take your time to teach your baby to walk from 7 months